Chart Color Schemes

 Narrabri faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

 Narrabri's four schools have a combined enrollment of 1,256 students.
-The area has varied educational conditions across its schools, with three primary and one secondary school serving distinct age groups.
-School capacity exceeds typical residential needs (18.1 places per 100 residents vs 14.6 regionally), indicating the area serves as an educational center for the broader region.
+The area has three primary schools and one secondary school serving different age groups.
+School capacity exceeds typical residential needs with 18.1 places per 100 residents compared to the regional average of 14.6, indicating that Narrabri serves as an educational hub for the broader region.

 Frequently Asked Questions - Education